#StrongerBetterFaster: Triathlete extraordinaire Lisbeth Kenyon: 5-time Age Group Winner at Ironman World Championships

 I stem from Northern Norway fishermen as far as the family tree goes; they are hardy types.
 High school swim team is as serious as I got growing up.
 I cross country skied a lot but didn’t compete.
 I rode my bicycle like a bat out of hell racing only the school bus.
 I was planning to study medicine there, however when my sister was recruited by the University of Iowa’s swim team (yes, she was the athlete as was my decathlete brother) I too wanted to study in the US so I moved to the University of Miami and changed major to Electrical Engineering undergrad and Biomedical Engineering masters (scholarship were granted in these fields).
 I met Todd in a bar and we started triathlons to have some fun after college.
 I won that first race – having never won anything it motivated me to invest in a new bike and to start running.
 Better late than never but I regretted not coming from a running background.
 I still do.

 You have won your age group at Ironman World Championships 4 times, which is truly amazing.
 How does that feel?
 What sacrifices have you made along the way?

 It feels terrible!
 Just kidding of course; I don’t take that for granted and sometimes I can’t believe it.
 I haven’t sacrificed much but I have stayed super consistent always.
-I train with Todd and keep my weekly hours around 8-10 but move to 14-18 hours starting 10 weeks prior to race.
+I train with Todd and keep my weekly hours around 8-10 but move to 14-18 hours starting 10 weeks prior to a race.
 If my schedule allowed it I would train more but there is a point when it starts impacting family, work and most of all sanity.
-It is after all a hobby that should be enjoyable long term.
+It is, after all, a hobby that should be an enjoyable one long term.